drodriguezSRL/spadSim/README.md

 ### 1. Computing photon flux from RGB 8-bit pixel intensity

 One of the first things we need to model is the photon flux; i.e., the total number of photons arriving to each pixel at any given time.
 Ideally, we should know the total number of photons emitted by a scene per second.
-This way the photon flux could be calcualted by simply dividing this number by the pixel active surface area.
+This way the photon flux could be calculated by simply dividing this number by the pixel active surface area.
 However, estimating total photon emissions in a scene is non-trivial.
 Instead, I have simplified this estimation via photon-count scaling by first normalizing the **intensity values of each pixel** (`I(x,y)`) in the RGB frames:

 ```math
 i(x,y) = I(x,y) / 255